openfoodfoundation/openfoodnetwork/README.md

 We're part of global movement - get involved!

 * Fill in this [short survey](survey) to tell us who you are and what you want to do with OFN.
-* Join the conversation [on Slack](slack).
-Make sure you introduce yourself in the #general channel.
+* Join the conversation [on Slack][slack-invite].
+Make sure you introduce yourself in the #general channel
 * Head to [https://openfoodnetwork.org](https://openfoodnetwork.org) for more information about the global OFN project.
 * Check out the [User Guide](https://guide.openfoodnetwork.org/) for a list of features and tutorials.
 * Join our [discussion forum](https://community.openfoodnetwork.org).

 ## Contributing

-If you are interested in contributing to the OFN in any capacity, please introducing yourself [on Slack](slack), and have a look through our [Contributor Guide](contributor-guide)
+If you are interested in contributing to the OFN in any capacity, please introducing yourself [on Slack][slack-invite], and have a look through our [Contributor Guide][contributor-guide]

 Our [GETTING_STARTED](GETTING_STARTED.md) and [CONTRIBUTING](CONTRIBUTING.md) guides are the best place to start for developers looking to set up a development environment and make contributions to the codebase.

 ## Provisioning

-If you're interested in provisioning a server, see [ofn-install](ofn-install) for the project's Ansible playbooks.
+If you're interested in provisioning a server, see [ofn-install][ofn-install] for the project's Ansible playbooks.

-We also have a [Super Admin Guide](super-admin-guide) to help with configuration of new servers.
+We also have a [Super Admin Guide][super-admin-guide] to help with configuration of new servers.

 ## Credits